 A letter written by Lady Mary Wortley Montagu (1689-1762) to a friend shows that not everybody was glad to be ransomed.
 Lady Montagu was the wife of the English Ambassador to the Ottoman Empire: she lived for two years in Constantinople where she happened to be acquainted with the wife of an important pacha.
 This lady revealed that she was a Spanish woman belonging to a noble family.
 The ship she was travelling on with her brothers was captured by Algerian corsairs.
 She was brought to Constantinople and she ended in the harem of a young pacha.
 A few years later her family was able to trace her and sent an appropriate ransom; her master told her she was free to go, but the woman knew that the high and thick walls of a nunnery were waiting for her in Spain and she preferred to stay with the pacha who married her.

 In the XVIIIth century there were at least seven monasteries aligned along Strada Pia.
-Almost at the same time as the construction of S. Carlo alle Quattro Fontane, the Carmelites built next to it a small monastery and a church dedicated to SS.
-Anna e Gioacchino.
+Almost at the same time as the construction of S. Carlo alle Quattro Fontane, the Carmelites built next to it a small monastery and a church dedicated to Sts.
+Anne and Joachim.
 The church was inside the monastery and it did not have a fašade, although it had a direct access from the street.
-In 1846 the monastery and the church were acquired by the Belgian Seminar which still makes use of part of the monastery.
+In 1846 the monastery and the church were acquired by the Belgian Pontifical College.
 The church houses the tombs of several Belgian soldiers who served in the Papal Army and fell at Mentana in 1867 during the pontificate of Pope Pius IX.

-In the early XVIIIth century Palazzo Galloppi which stood opposite the monastery was largely modified with two new portals which are similar to that designed by Borromini for the monastery.
-The name of the palace is based on an indication by Giovan Battista Nolli in his 1748 map of Rome.
-It is also known as Palazzo Volpi di Misurata because it was bought in 1939 by Giuseppe Volpi di Misurata, a businessman and diplomat who made a fortune with the early electric power plants; in 1920 he was nominated Count of Misurata, a town in today's Lybia; being a very recent aristocrat he placed his newly designed coat of arms on one of the portals (a rampant fox and a Muslim star and crescent).
+In the early XVIIIth century Palazzo Galloppi which stood opposite the monastery of S. Carlo was largely modified with two new portals which are similar to that designed by Borromini for the monastery.
+The name of the palace is reported by Giovan Battista Nolli in his 1748 map of Rome.
+It is also known as Palazzo Volpi di Misurata because it was bought in 1939 by Giuseppe Volpi di Misurata, a businessman and diplomat who made a fortune in the early electric power plants; in 1920 he was nominated Count of Misurata, a town in today's Lybia; being a very recent aristocrat he placed his newly designed coat of arms on one of the portals (a rampant fox and a Muslim star and crescent).

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: